30 People From History Cooler than Cool

 1.

 Nellie Bly .
 Went undercover and endured abuse to cover neglect and abuse in Blackwell’s asylum, went to Mexico and called out the dictator for going after the press and oppressing his people and then fleed/was exiled out of Mexico because of that, traveled the world in 70-something days to prove you could travel the world in 80 days or less (based off the the Jules Verne novel) , also did reporting on the Eastern European front in World War One and also was arrested after she was mistaken for a British Spy, and she did so much more !
-Such a bad ass and one of my historical heroes.
+Such a tough woman and one of my historical heroes.

 3.